microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/configurewebhooks.md

 1. From your repository in GitHub, click ```Settings```, ```Webhooks```, and then click ```Add webhook```.
 2. Enter the Payload URL: ```JENKINS_URL/git/notifyCommit?url=GITHUB_URL```, replacing ```JENKINS_URL``` with the base URL of your Jenkins deployment and ```GITHUB_URL``` with the URL of the GitHub repository.
 For example, ```http://jenkins.1.2.3.4.nip.io/git/notifyCommit?url=https://github.com/microclimate-demo/node.git```.
 3. Click the ```Disable SSL Verification``` button unless you have taken actions to enable SSL verification to work successfully.
-See [known issues](./knownissues) for more details.
+See [Troubleshooting](./troubleshooting) for more details.
 4. Select the ```Let me select individual events``` option.
 5. From the list of events that are displayed, select ```Pull requests``` and ```Pushes```.
 6. Click ```Add webhook```.